 Implant rupture or leak

-Modern breast implants are very well made.
+Modern breast implants are also very well made.
 Dr Drielsma mainly uses high quality cohesive gel textured implants.
 All implants are man made devices however and there is a known incidence or implant rupture over time.
 The incidence of implant rupture is around 5% per implant over 10 years.
 Cohesive gel implants don’t “leak” like older liquid gel implants were prone to do.
 If a cohesive gel implant ruptures in a minor way (pin hole or tiny tear) you may not even realise.
-With a more serious rupture, which may occur spontaneously or following trauma, distortion or symptoms like pain and discomfort may be noted.
-If rupture is suspected, an x-ray (ultrasound or MRI scan) will usually be arranged.
-If you have a ruptured breast implant, removal and replacement will be recommended.
+With a more serious rupture, which may occur spontaneously or following trauma, you may note distortion or symptoms like pain and discomfort.
+If you suspect a rupture, your doctor will arrange an x-ray (ultrasound or MRI scan).
+If a breast implant ruptures, your surgeon will recommend breast implant, removal and replacement.

 Displacement of implant causing breast distortion

 Over time, in some cases, capsular contracture as described above could lead to breast implants shifting to abnormal positions causing distortions of breast shape.
-Revisional surgery whereby implants are removed, implant pockets are repaired and reshaped and new implants re-inserted may be required.
+You may require the removal of implants, the repair and reshape of implant pockets, and new implants as part of revisional surgery.

 Rippling of implants

-Minor rippling of implants, noticeable as shadowing in certain lights or visible and palpable irregularities can be noticed following breast implant insertion.
+Minor rippling of implants, noticeable as shadowing in certain lights or visible and palpable irregularities are noticeable following breast implant insertion.
 Usually these issues are minor and only noticed by the patient, not by others.
 Dr Drielsma generally advises his patients in this situation not to intervene as further surgery is not warranted unless strongly requested by the patient.
 Severe visible rippling or implant edge palpability may in some cases warrant revisional removal and replacement of implants.

 Slippage of implants to low position

 Very uncommonly, some patients experience a downward migration of their breast implants to a lower than ideal level.
-In such cases, re-operative surgery to repair the tissues at the lower crease of the breasts may be required.
+In such cases, you may require re-operative surgery to repair the tissues at the lower crease of the breasts.

 Breast sag or droop off implants

 Over time, or following weight loss or pregnancy, the breast may descend lower and hang down off breast implants.
-In this situation, breast lifting is likely to be recommended.
-Removal and replacement of breast implants will usually be involved with such breast lifting surgery.
+We will generally recommend breast lift in this situation.
+Breast lift surgery will also usually involve removing and replacing breast implants.

 **Results may vary for individual to individual